Keyang/node-csvtojson/readme.md

 #CSV2JSON
 All you need nodejs csv to json converter.
-Support big json data, CLI, server.
-Easily convert your CSV data to nested JSON object.
+Support big json data, CLI, web server, nested JSON, customised parser, stream, pipe, and more!

 #IMPORTANT!!
 Since version 0.3, the core class of csvtojson has been inheriting from stream.Transform class.
 Therefore, it will behave like a normal Stream object and CSV features will not be available any more.
 Now the usage is like: